dani-fmena/gateways/gateway.ui/README.md

 # Gateway App (gateway.ui)

-The service must also offer an operation for displaying information about all stored gateways (and their devices) and an operation for displaying details for a single gateway.
+The ui must also offer an operation for displaying information about all stored gateways (and their devices) and an operation for displaying details for a single gateway.
 Finally, it must be possible to add and remove a device from a gateway.

 ### Start the app using automated build
 ```bash